iplusacademy/moodle-paygw_mtnafrica/readme.md

 * Make a phone call to your local MTN representative so your submitted resquest is accepted, yes, somebody at MTN Africa needs to turn a switch before your changes take effect.
 * For every change, callback url, enable extra APIs, ... see previous line.

+## Dependencies

+* Currently this plugin is using the [Amazon's SDK for PHP plugin](https://moodle.org/plugins/local_aws).
+* From Moodle_402_STABLE on this will not be necessary any more as Guzzle will be part of Moodle.

 ## Configure Moodle

 * Go to site administration / Plugins / Manage payment gateways and enable the MTN payment gateway.